ros-industrial/industrial_ci/README.rst

 (Optional) To use specific version of industrial_ci in your client repo
 -------------------------------------------------------------------------------------

 (A minor) downside of how you associate your client repo to this `industrial_ci` repository is that you have no control over which version to use (see `discussion in this ticket <https://github.com/ros-industrial/industrial_ci/issues/3>`_).
 If you wish you can specify the version.

 The following is an example using `git submodule`.
+Note that when using this method, you have to manually update the `submodule` every time there's an update in this `industrial_ci` package.

 First time you define the dependency to this repo
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++